Community Food Pantry

 Our Mobile Service Delivery Model was introduced in the Spring of 2025, allowing us to engage more families facing economic hardship and struggling to put food on the table.
 During the summer months, we partner with schools and community-based organizations to provide both morning and afternoon distributions at sites that are easily accessible to low-income families.

-Summer Distribution
+Distribution Sites

 -